Musicboard-Berlin > Funding > Residencies > Kampala / Berlin

 In general, it is possible for musicians to be funded repeatedly and in successive periods.
 In each round of funding, applicants may apply for more than one residency.
 In this case, separate applications must be submitted.
 It is also possible to simultaneously apply for a scholarship and one or multiple residencies.
 In this case, separate applications must be submitted.
 In general, due to the large number of applications in a given funding round, the jury will recommend only one grant per artist.

-Since 2023, the motivation can be entered into fields in the online application form.
 In the application form, applicants must explain, among other things, why they are applying for the residency and what artistic project or type of collaboration they would like to pursue as part of the residency.
-In addition, they are asked what they expect to gain from the residency for their own artistic and professional development.
-The letter of motivation should reflect that the applicant is aware of the artistic and cultural context and the profile of the residency location.This information must be submitted in English when applying for a residency abroad, since in the event of jury approval, it will be sent to the foreign residency partner.
+They should also formulate specific and measurable goals that can be achieved through the residency.
+The application should reflect that the applicant is aware of the artistic and cultural context and the profile of the residency location.
+In addition, we ask about the applicant’s connection to Berlin music communities in order to assess their suitability as a co-host for the international co-creation partner.
+This information must be submitted in English when applying for a residency abroad, since in the event of jury approval, it will be sent to the foreign residency partner.
+The application texts may be written simply.
+Above all, they should contain all essential information.

 What songs can I submit as music samples?
 Are demos acceptable?